An Enhanced Beam Model for the Analysis of Masonry Walls

 Starting with a one-dimensional no-tension model, a strength domain in the plane of the axial and tangential stress of the beam has been added, which has been defined by limiting both the stress shear component with respect to any possible direction and the main compressive stress.

 The model, implemented in the FEM computational code MADY, allows for short computational times in studying the response of single panels as well as walls with openings.

-Comparisons with some experimental results from literature and some numerical results from more refined 2D models show the effectiveness and accuracy of the model’s predictions in terms of global and local response.
+Comparisons of some experimental results from literature and some numerical results from more refined 2D models show the effectiveness and accuracy of the model’s predictions in terms of global and local response.

 Within this framework, nonlinear static procedures and equivalent-frame models have become very popular and attractive for practical engineering applications.
 The increasingly relevant role played by nonlinear static analyses in recent decades, and the widespread use of equivalent-frame models for studying ordinary masonry buildings stem from a common reason: the advantage of accounting for nonlinear structural behaviour, while preserving relative simplicity and modest computational costs.

 A large number of models following the equivalent-frame method have been proposed in the literature over the last decade [6-10].
-Most make use of macro-elements to represent piers and spandrels.
+Most of these make use of macro-elements to represent piers and spandrels.
 Often, they are developed assuming the classical hypotheses of a beam and make use of a limited number of nodes.
 Furthermore, they generally rely on a phenomenological description of the constitutive behavior of the panel, especially for shear resistance behavior.
-The interested reader is referred to for a comprehensive state-of-the-art review.
+The Interested readers may refer to another study for a comprehensive state-of-the-art review.